Module: command_rewrite

 Overview

-This module allows defining regex
+This module allows defining regex to rewrite the command line issued by a player.

 Color Boxes